jlordiales/jlordiales.github.io/_posts/2015-02-03-registrator.md

 internal private IP to be advertised.

-Going back to the output of our last curl, we get the private IP of our "host-1" which is where our docker container is running and the exposed port on the host (49154 in this case).
+Going back to the output of our last curl, we get the private IP of our "host-1" which is where our docker container is running with an exposed port (49154 in this case).
 With that information we could call our service from any other node in any host, as long as they are able to reach "host-1" through its private IP that is.

 So what would happen now if we run a second "python-micro-service" container from our second host?